-The Secretariat presented the Task I & II catalogues for all main species as approved last year (Appendix 1 to SCI-008) to the Sub-Committee.
-The Sub-Committee noted that the method applied provided a better view of data gaps that should be addressed by CPCs.
+The Secretariat presented the Task I & II catalogues for all main species as approved last year (Appendix 1 to the Secretariat Report on Statistics and Coordination of Research in 2014) to the Sub-Committee.
+The sub-committee noted that the method applied provided a better view of data gaps that should be addressed by CPCs.